boaks/californium/demo-apps/cf-cloud-demo-server/README.md

 openssl genpkey -algorithm EC -pkeyopt ec_paramgen_curve:P-256 -out privkey.pem
 ```

+as already introduced above.

-(The later command "supersedes" the first according the openssl documentation.
-The PEM created by that commands contains both, the private and the public key.
-Therefore you need only this one.
+(The PEM created by that commands contains both, the private and the public key.
+Therefore the server needs only this one.
 Other formats or tools may have other results and you may need then two files, one `privkey.pem` and one `publickey.pem`.)

+The `public key` of that server pair must be provided to devices, which then use that to trust this server.
+How the `public key` is provided depends on the device.
+If that requires the `public key` in base64 pem, then export it as show above for the device's `key-pair`.

+Otherwise follow the instruction of the device how to supply the server `public key`.
+And don't mix it up with x509, RPK doesn't match for that.

-**Note:** the device credentials file is read using UTF-8 encoding, '=' are not supported for device names.
+**Note:** the server's device credentials file is read using UTF-8 encoding, '=' are not supported for device names.
 Lines starting with '#' are skipped as comment, therefore a device name must not start with a '#'.
 Empty lines are also skipped.

 The cloud demo server checks frequently, if the file has changed and automatically reloads the device credentials.